okand/zabbix-whois-expiry/README.md

 All TLDs don't necessarily have whois servers.
 Please verify that it is possible to retrieve data directly in the terminal with the regular `whois` command before using this script.

+## Confused?
+If the instructions below are too confusing, check the new [step by step insctructions](step-by-step.md).

 ## Description

 This Zabbix template and associated scripts will automatically create and monitor items and triggers for domain expiry.